-The Columbia County Sheriff's Office will use due diligence to screen and nominate candidates for ICE training and approval under this MOA.
-All candidates must be United States citizens, have knowledge of and have enforced laws and regulations pertinent to their law enforcement activities and their jurisdictions, and have been trained on maintaining the security of CCSO's facilities, and have enforced rules and regulations governing inmate accountability and conduct.
+The CCSO will use due diligence to screen and nominate candidates for ICE training and approval under this MOA.
+All candidates must be United States citizens, have knowledge of and have enforced laws and regulations pertinent to their law enforcement activities and their jurisdictions, and have been trained on maintaining the security of CCSO facilities, and have enforced rules and regulations governing inmate accountability and conduct.

 ICE reserves the right to conduct an independent background check for each candidate.
 This background check requires all candidates to complete a background questionnaire.
 The questionnaire requires, but is not limited to, the submission of fingerprints, a personal history questionnaire, and the candidate's disciplinary history (including allegations of excessive force or discriminatory action).
 ICE reserves the right to query any and all national and international law enforcement databases to evaluate a candidate's suitability to participate in the enforcement of immigration authorities under this MOA.
-Upon request by ICE, the Columbia County Sheriff's Office will provide continuous access to disciplinary records of all candidates along with a written authorization by the candidate allowing ICE to have access to his or her disciplinary records.
+Upon request by ICE, the CCSO will provide continuous access to disciplinary records of all candidates along with a written authorization by the candidate allowing ICE to have access to his or her disciplinary records.